-The project can be described as an example of iconic infrastructure and the arguments for it lie in the areas of functional need, image enhancement for the parties promoting it, and political appeal (especially if the project was delivered on time).
-The project was not unusual in terms of the amount it cost nor did the project go beyond any current levels of technology, where it was a case of transfer of technology and technical knowledge from other sectors.
+The project can be described as an example of iconic infrastructure and the arguments for it lies in the areas of functional need, image enhancement for the parties promoting it, and political appeal (especially if the project was delivered on time).
+The project was not unusual in terms of the amount it cost nor did the project go beyond any current levels of technology, where it was rather a case of transfer of technology and technical knowledge from other sectors.
 An interesting aspect of the project was that it relied upon a core technology for which there are only three accepted alternative sources of supply.
-The public sector's retention of the financing of the project (it effectively being a Design Build and Operate - DBO) was in part driven by the need for timely delivery and in part due to the iconic nature of the project, where the aesthetic impact of the project was a concern and thus an element of risk (aesthetic design integrity) was retained by the public sector client.
-This meant that there was a significant 'reference design' prepared by the public sector for the principal elements of the project, which was used as a benchmark for private sector alternative propositions.
+The public sector's retention of the financing of the project (it effectively being a Design Build and Operate - DBO) was in part driven by the need for timely delivery and in part due to the iconic nature of the project, where the aesthetic impact of the project was a concern and thus an element of risk (aesthetic design integrity) was retained by the public sector for the principal elements of the project, which was used as a benchmark for private sector alternative propositions.

-As noted, it was not a full PFI type of PPP, as the project did not involve full and longterm risk transfer linked to service payment nor did it use project finance, but it had an output specification for the service to be provided, and an operational payment regime based on availability of service provided.
-Whilst the public sector client retained the majority of the financing risk, the private sector contractor had to accept substantial design and construction risks within a capped capital cost bid.
-This placed both sides at risk, which is an important facet of this project.
-Due to the nature and timing of the project, there was a constrained market of potential bidders and this had an impact on the way the bidding competition developed.
+As noted, it was not a full PFI type of PPP, as the project did not involve full and longterm risk transfer linked to service payment nor did it use project finance, but it had an output specification for the service to be provided, and an operational payment regime based on the availability of service provided.
+Whilst the public sector client retained the majority of the financing risk, the private sector contractor had to accept substantial design and construction risks within a capped capital cost bid and then take operational performance risks for a period post opening of the asset.
+This placed both the public and private sides at risk, which is an important facet of this project.
+Thus, due to the design and technical nature of the project and it timing, there was a constrained market of potential bidders and this had an impact on the way the bidding competition developed.

-The essential facts relating to the project are:
+The essential facts relating to the project that can be disclosed are:

-- It is located in one of the UK's major cities - It cost less that £100m - It was delivered on time with no quality issues - It is still in operation
+- It is located in one of the UK's major cities - It cost less that £100m

+- It was delivered on time with no quality issues - It is still in operation

-In terms of the bidding, the client can be considered as complex and generally expert in procurement, but not for a project such as this.
+In terms of the bidding stage of this project, the public sector client can be considered as complex and generally expert in procurement, but not for a project such as this.
 Once announced as a project seeking bidders, three serious expressions of interest were received.
 For reasons of commercial sensitivity we refer to the firms as ProCo, which after initial involvement in the bidding process subsequently chose not to proceed to the full bid submission stage; BranCo as the unsuccessful bidder; and StronCo as the eventual successful bidder.
-Data access on the detail of the bidding stage was provided by BranCo and StronCo.
+Data access on the detail of the bidding stage was provided by BranCo and StronCo, with both bidders providing information provided by the public sector client